Cheltonne/Inception/README.md

 ## Security Best Practices

-- Use **TLS** (TLSv1.2 or TLSv1.3) for secure connections.
+- Uses **TLS** (TLSv1.2 or TLSv1.3) for secure connections.
-- Store sensitive data in environment variables or Docker secrets.
+- Sensitive data is stored in environment variables.
 - No credentials in Dockerfiles.

 ## Conclusion